 According to information provided by the U.S. consulate, at least one member of the couple must be a citizen or long-term resident of China.
 The person marrying must be at least age 22 if a man or 20 if a woman, or even older in some regions.
-And if the intended spouse is still in school, watch out: The school is likely to expel your spouse as soon as you have married, and one school reportedly requires its students to reimburse it for uncharged tuition and other expenses upon withdrawal for the purpose of marriage to a foreigner.
+And if the intended spouse is still in school, watch out: The school is likely to expel the student upon finding out you have married.
+One school reportedly requires its students to reimburse it for uncharged tuition and other expenses upon withdrawal for the purpose of marriage to a foreigner.

 Also make sure that your intended spouse is legally free to marry a foreigner.
 Certain categories of Chinese citizens, such as diplomats, security officials, and others whose work is considered to be crucial to the state, are not.